-- 1.2.1 Taxis and private hire vehicles have a specific role to play in an integrated transport system.
-They are able to provide safe, secure and comfortable transport, providing an on-request door to door service in various circumstances, including where public transport may not be available or for those with mobility difficulties. - 1.2.2 In setting out its policy, the Council seeks to promote the following objectives: - (i) Public safety. - (ii) The protection of the environment. - (iii) Ensuring an efficient and effective taxi and private hire provision. - (iv) To provide and maintain a professional and respected taxi and private hire trade by continued monitoring and improvement of standards of service. - 1.2.3 The aim of the licensing process, in this context, is to regulate the taxi and private hire trade in order to promote the above objectives.
-It is the Council's wish to facilitate professional and responsible businesses, which display sensitivity to the wishes and needs of the general public, whilst maintaining the current high standard of service provision. - 1.2.4 When considering this policy, the Council have tried to ensure that each requirement is properly justified by the risk it seeks to address, balancing the cost of the requirement against the benefit to the public.
+- (ii) The protection of the environment (including the use of cleaner, greener vehicles and preventing idling) - (iii) Ensuring an efficient and effective taxi and private hire provision (including the use of new technology where appropriate and advancing equality) - (iv) To provide and maintain a professional and respected taxi and private hire trade by continued monitoring and improvement of standards of service - 1.2.3 The aim of the licensing process, in this context, is to regulate the taxi and private hire trade to promote the above objectives.
+It is the Council's wish to facilitate professional and responsible businesses, which display sensitivity to the wishes and needs of the public, whilst maintaining the current high standard of service provision. - 1.2.4 When considering this policy, the Council have tried to ensure that each requirement is properly justified by the risk it seeks to address, balancing the cost of the requirement against the benefit to the public.